availabs/TrafficDataSystemServicesCountsCalculations/README.md

 > answer.
 Additionally, the proposer must remember to include their name and
 > the date in the provided spaces above the 3-Day Class Averaged Values
 > (Primary Direction) table.

+## Questions

+> Step 2: Analyze Data
+> • Each time interval needs to have at least 2 values.

+Each time interval must have 2 values, but in the require calculations document, the time intervals are hourly.
+The data is quarter hourly.